Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/bigquery-iceberg-support.md

 #### Rationale

-By default, dbt manages `base_location` on behalf of users for ease of use.
+By default, dbt manages the full `storage_uri` on behalf of users for ease of use.
 The `base_ location` parameter declares where to write the data within the Storage Bucket and without guardrails (i.e. if the user forgets to provide a base location root), it's possible for BigQuery to reuse the same path across multiple tables.

 This behavior could result in future technical debt because it will limit the ability to: